 Design by Harry Colt in 1926, it earned the nickname 'Burma Road' due to its difficulty following WW2.
 Frank Pennink called it 'the longest, most unrelenting test in the British Isles.'
 Bernard Darwin called The West the Tiger Course.
 Explaining further, he wrote: "The course is intended to test that rampacious animal to the full."
 The course was designed with teeth, not for the scratch man, but to test the metal of the world's best on the biggest stages.
 This it did in 1953 when it hosted the Ryder Cup and for the annual PGA Championship.

-In 2009, the club replaced all the greens, rebuilt and added 30 bunkers and introduced a 100-yard long stream on the closing hole.
-Member and resident Ernie Els being responsible for the changes.
+In 2009, Wentworth Club replaced all the greens, rebuilt and added 30 bunkers, and introduced a 100-yard long stream on the closing hole.
+Wentworth Club member and resident Ernie Els was responsible for the changes.

 Wentworth Club again redeveloped the course in 2016 with further green and bunker renovations, this time led by Ernie Els and EGD.
 This time around, 29 bunkers were removed but sub air, irrigation, and drainage were added.

-The course is routed as one continuous loop clockwise from the clubhouse.
+Wentworth Club's West Course is routed as one continuous loop clockwise from the clubhouse.
 Famously, the course closes with back-to-back Par 5's - the second of which has caused the most amount of consternation.
-It's prestigious and notoriously expensive in the conservative British standpoint...
+It's prestigious and notoriously expensive from the conservative British standpoint...

 The Wentworth Club's East Course is a Harry Colt-designed heathland and the oldest of the three on offer.
 It opened for play in 1924, two years before The West.
 It is perhaps the most enjoyable for the average player.

 For some informed reviewers, the East is equal to the West.
 Whereas The West is more parkland than heathland, the East Course could be said to be more heathland than parkland.